marc0olo/aens-nfts/docs/contract-interface.md

     /// @param names the AENS names to transfer stateful entrypoint transfer_multiple : (int, int, Set.set(string)) => unit

-    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, updates expiry of names to match expiry of already wrapped names, burns the old NFT
+    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, updates expiry of names to match expiry of already wrapped names
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future stateful entrypoint transfer_all : (int, int) => unit